Water Education Reimagined in a Virtual Environment

-Our water and environmental education programs are designed to support classroom curriculum and align with the current California content standards.
+Programs feature grade-level appropriate material delivered through highly-trained and enthusiastic educators who blend education and entertaining activities.
 All programs are free of charge for public and private schools in our service area.

 Discover basic water concepts.
-All classes cover grade appropriate information on water sources, treating water for health and safety, and source protection and conservation.
+All classes cover grade appropriate and NGSS-compliant information on water sources, treating water for health and safety, and source protection and conservation.
 In addition, individual grade levels address: